Yurik72/ESPHap/README.md

     digitalWrite(led_gpio, value.bool_value?HIGH:LOW);
 }
 ```
 Optionally, you may also implement notify functions which are used to inform the Apple Home app about device state changes.
-This is must for accessories like thermostat and for a lightbulb we could notify the app about power state (on/off, represented in the bool value true/false).
+This is a must for accessories like thermostat and for a lightbulb we could notify the app about power state (on/off, represented in the bool value true/false).

-To retrieve characteristic, the API function ``homekit_service_characteristic_by_type`` should be used.
+To retrieve characteristics, the API function ``homekit_service_characteristic_by_type`` should be used.
-First parameter is pointer to the hapservice (from the setup), second is characteristic type.
+The first parameter is a pointer to the hapservice (from the setup), the second parameter is the characteristic type.

 ```c
 void notify_hap(){